-The output clock distribution dividers are referred to as Q0 and Q1, corresponding to the OUT0 and OUT1 output channels, respectively.
+The output clock distribution dividers are referred to as Q0 to Q3, corresponding to the OUT0 to OUT3 output channels, respectively.
 Each divider is programmable with 30 bits of division depth.
-The actual divide ratio is one more than the programmed register value; therefore, a register value of 3, for example, results in a divide ratio of 4.
-Thus, each divider offers a range of divide ratios from 1 to 230 (1 to 1,073,741,824).
+The actual divider ratio is one more than the programmed register value; therefore, a register value of 3, for example, results in a divide ratio of 4.
+Thus, each divider offers a range of divide ratios from 1 to $2^{30}$ (1 to 1,073,741,824).

 With an even divide ratio, the output signal always exhibits a 50% duty cycle.
 When the clock divider is bypassed (a divide ratio of 1), the output duty cycle is the same as the input duty cycle.
-Odd output divide ratios (excluding 1) exhibit automatic duty cycle correction given by
+Odd output divide ratios (excluding 1) exhibit automatic duty cycle correction given by where N (which must be an odd number) is the divide ratio and X is the normalized fraction of the high portion of the input period (that is, 0 < X < 1).

-Output Duty Cycle = $$\frac{N + 2X - 1}{2N}$$
+$$Output \ Duty \ Cycle = \frac{N + 2X - 1}{2N}$$